 Coffee roasting has four or five stages.
 The beans are cleaned, roasted, cooled, and sometimes ground before packaging.

-If you happen to love smokey notes, here are some great-tasting dark-roasted coffees.
+If you happen to love dark roast coffee, here are some great tasting dark roasted coffees.

 By now, you are well-acquainted with different types of coffee roasts.
 Chances are your palate is already accustomed to medium dark, as it’s one of the most popular varieties.
 Why not try to learn how to roast your own beans using one of these home coffee roasters?
 Try and make each roast type!
 You never know, what might become your new favourite.

 On another note, here’s where you can learn about all the different coffee types.

 Medium dark has arguably the richest flavour.
 During the roasting process, the beans reach 232°C which results in a full-bodied flavour profile.
 There is much less acidity than in lighter types and the coffee has a pleasant bittersweet tang.
 This is one of the reasons medium dark is often used for espresso (3).
 However, if you like adding interesting tastes and aroma in your drink, here’s our list of the best flavoured coffee.

 As a rule, darker roasts tend to be more bitter.
 However, roasting is not the only thing that affects the bitterness.
 It is also affected by the unique properties of the soil the coffee is grown in, so the region it comes from also plays an important role.

 The types of coffee roasts include light, medium, medium dark, and dark.
 There is also a double roast where the beans get roasted to the point of being smoked.
 Of course, each type comes with a unique flavour profile.
 For example, light roast tends to be the most acidic.